IvanDyachenko/.emacs.d/README.md

 ### Scala language

-`cursed-scala-mode.el` provides support for the Scala language.
-Some of them are:
+`cursed-scala-mode.el` provides support for the Scala language:

   - [Metals](https://scalameta.org/metals/) works in Emacs thanks to the the [lsp-mode](https://github.com/emacs-lsp/lsp-mode) package.